Update: We identified the root cause: MailPoet Vulnerability Exploited in the Wild – Breaking Thousands of WordPress Sites.

 There is, however, one very unpleasant impact of this infection.
-The infector PHP code is buggy and it is corrupting legitimate website files.
+The infector PHP code is buggy and corrupting legitimate website files.
 It is targeting not only the core WordPress files, but also theme and plugins files.
-The result are various PHP errors being displayed instead of the normal site content.
-If you see this error on your site:
+The results are various PHP errors being displayed instead of the normal site content.
+If you see this error on your site…

 Parse error: syntax error, unexpected ‘)’ in /home/user/public_html/site/wp-config.php on line 91

-The only known solution (after removal of injected malware)is restoring these corrupted files from the backup.
-If you are curious about the malware injection, this is what it looks like (randomly generated):
+The only known solution (after removal of injected malware)is restoring these corrupted files from a clean backup.
+If you are curious about the malware injection, this is what it looks like (it is randomly generated):